dnmfarrell/berrybrew/CONTRIBUTING.md

 (**not master**)
 - Wait for review

+### What contributors shouldn't do:

+- Work on `master` directly
+- Update any version information
+- Change any license information (I inherited this project)
+- Change any copyrights (without written authorization)
+- Update the `Changes` file
+- Commit locally required changes to the `.gitignore` file

-What we do as the authors/maintainers:
+### What we do as the authors/maintainers:

 - Use the [berrybrew development](doc/Berrybrew%20development.md) documentation
 as a reference